 # ARM soft-float make HOST_CC="gcc -m32" CROSS=arm-linux-gnueabi- \ TARGET_CFLAGS="-mfloat-abi=soft" # ARM soft-float ABI with VFP (example for Cortex-A8) make HOST_CC="gcc -m32" CROSS=arm-linux-gnueabi- \ TARGET_CFLAGS="-mcpu=cortex-a8 -mfloat-abi=softfp" # ARM hard-float ABI with VFP (armhf, requires recent toolchain) make HOST_CC="gcc -m32" CROSS=arm-linux-gnueabihf- # PPC make HOST_CC="gcc -m32" CROSS=powerpc-linux-gnu- # PPC/e500v2 (fast interpreter only) make HOST_CC="gcc -m32" CROSS=powerpc-e500v2-linux-gnuspe- # MIPS big-endian make HOST_CC="gcc -m32" CROSS=mips-linux- # MIPS little-endian make HOST_CC="gcc -m32" CROSS=mipsel-linux-

 You can cross-compile for Android using the Android NDK.
-The environment variables need to match the install locations and the desired target platform.
-E.g. Android 4.0 corresponds to ABI level 14.
-For details check the folder docs in the NDK directory.
+Please adapt the environment variables to match the install locations and the desired target platform.
+E.g. Android 4.1 corresponds to ABI level 16.

 make HOST_CC="gcc -m32" CROSS=ppu-lv2-

 To cross-compile for the other consoles from a Windows host, open a "Native Tools Command Prompt for VS".
 You need to choose either the 32 or the 64 bit version of the host compiler to match the target.
 Then cd to the src directory below where you've unpacked the sources and run the build command given in the table: